mattiasw/browserloop/README.md

 ## Features

 - 📸 High-quality screenshot capture using Playwright
+- 📝 Console log monitoring and collection from web pages
 - 🌐 Support for localhost and remote URLs
 - 🍪 Cookie-based authentication for protected pages
 - 🐳 Docker containerization for consistent environments